 Alabama has several ARCHAEOLOGY sites and some are on the National Register of Historic Places in Alabama.
 The Jere Shine Site is belived to have been occupied from 1400–1550 CE.
 The Nanna Hubba Bluff site is thought to have been occupied as far back as 1,000 BC.
 The Stanfield-Worley Bluff Shelter is one of the most important prehistoric sites excavated in the state due to the archeological evidence deposited by the Paleo-Indians who once occupied the rock shelter. archaeology events are held during the year.

 Alabama has over 400 species of BIRDS.
 Several regions have Birding Trails which includes directional signage, interpretive panels, kiosks, observation towers, visitor guides, and maps.
 Dauphin Island has bird sanctuaries.
-Bird watching is popular and there are many Birding Hotspots and trails.
-Alabama is the the only state that chose a woodpecker as state bird - the Yellowhammer.
+Bird watching is popular and there are many Birding Hotspots.
+Alabama is the the only state that chose a Woodpecker as state bird - the Yellowhammer.
 The State Mascot is the Eastern tiger swallowtail.
 The State Game Bird is the Wild Turkey.
 The state has Bird Clubs.

 Alabama has a variety of BRIDGES including some amazing bridges and Historic Bridges.
 The state has many covered bridges Horton Mill is the highest covered bridge in the country above a waterway.
 Swann Covered Bridge is one of the longest existing covered bridge in the state and one of the longest in the country.
 The General W. K. Wilson Jr. Bridge is one of the longest in the country.
 The Benjamin Fitzpatrick Bridge is one of the longest curved bridges in the world.